bibleexchange/courses/poetry/en/poetry-en.md

 ### The importance of the earthly king

 A modern Christian may wonder why there are special psalms that talk about a government leader.
 But we must remember that for ancient Israel, the king was both a government and religious leader.
-"The monarchy was, along with the priesthood and prophecy, one of Israel’s three fundamental institutions, and it takes a far more central place in the Psalms than either of the other two."[1]
-"The king was a substantial figure in pre-exilic Jerusalem.
+"The monarchy was, along with the priesthood and prophecy, one of Israel’s three fundamental institutions, and it takes a far more central place in the Psalms than either of the other two."<sup>[1]</sup> "The king was a substantial figure in pre-exilic Jerusalem.
 He ruled as God’s representative on earth and spoke to the people in that role.
 At the same time, the king, because of his special relation with God, represented the people in addressing God.
-The king had a kind of intermediary role."[2]
-There is a special relationship between God and the king in these psalms.
+The king had a kind of intermediary role."<sup>[2]</sup> There is a special relationship between God and the king in these psalms.
 God calls the king His son in Psalm 2:6.
-The king confirms this relationship when he calls God his Father in Psalm 89:26–27.[3]
+The king confirms this relationship when he calls God his Father in Psalm 89:26–27.<sup>[3]</sup>

 David was a king, and he wrote almost half of the book.
 The kingship of David influenced the content of the book.

+**Discussion:** Should we sing national anthems in church?

 ### The events in the psalms of royalty